svroonland/zio-kinesis/README.md

 * Manual or otherwise user-defined shard assignment strategy
 * Pluggable lease/checkpoint storage backend

+In comparison to the Kinesis Client Library, it has the advantages of:
+* Fast startup and shutdown (less than 500 ms vs 10+ seconds) due to ZIOs superior interruption & fiber coordination mechanisms + optimized startup sequence

 ### Basic usage

 The following example shows a simple ZIO App that consumes from a stream, prints a record and periodically checkpoints.